Anorexia, Bulimia and Disturbed Eating Practices

 In addition to offering

 counseling, Patricia Roles offers workshopson a variety of topics including birthparent grief and loss, adoption reunion issues, art therapy from a narrative perspective, art therapy with loss and grief, family art therapy, family therapy via telehealth, e-counseling, family counseling and eating disorders with children and youth.
 You can send inquiries through the feedback email on this site.

 parent of a child or adolescent with an eating disorder, you need support to help you and your family cope with the impact of the eating disorder on your life.
 It turns family relationships upside down as the eating disorder has so much power, and you can react in fear with the life-threatening component of anorexia or bulimia and end up bargaining with the eating disorder to keep peace.
 Sometimes adolescents do not feel ready for professional help, and you are left trying to cope at home.
 If you do not have access to face to face parental or family counseling, then e-mail counselingmay be one avenue of support to help you manage as parents during this time of crisis.
+If you live outside the lower mainland of Vancouver, you can have session over Skype.
 You can read find out more about e-counseling on this site by clicking on the Home Page or About E-therapy below.

 If you are going through a

-Face-to-face counseling available for individuals and families living locally in the lower mainland with offices in Vancouver & Burnaby.
+Face-to-face counseling available for individuals and families living locally in the Vancouver area: 604-375-9215

 Find out more about e-therapy with Patricia Roles